Carnival Liberty Review With Pictures: Our Bahamas Cruise from Port Canaveral, FL

 The entire staff of the Liberty treated us like we were "part of the Carnival family".
 Our cabin steward knew our first names and did a great job of picking up after two boys (no small task).
 Our main dining room server (pictured above) was the best crew member we encountered on the sailing.
 She really took to our youngest son, and he to her.
 She even signed his cast!
 She was great the entire time and we'd go again just to see her.

-Carnival Liberty's Food Review
+Carnival Liberty's Restaurant and Food Review

 While the service was very good, the food on the Carnival Liberty wasn't nearly as impressive.
 Cruise brands have somewhat of a reputation in the market, and that reputation held true on our cruise.
 Carnival isn't known for its food.
 It's generally more of a party boat with less emphasis on culinary quality and that was definitely the case with our experience on the Carnival Liberty.